 This is the center of the bone.
 It is a hollow part of the bone that has been designed to contain yellow bone marrow, which stores fatty tissue.

 This part of the bone is often referred to as trabecular or cancellous.
-There is quite a significant amount of open space in this part of the bone, as well as bones that looks like tiny needles.
+There is quite a significant amount of open space in this part of the bone, as well as bones that look like tiny needles.

 The structure of the spongy bone part is often compared to the structure of a honeycomb.
 In this part of the bone, red bone marrow is stored.

 This is the location where blood cells are produced inside the bones.
-Note that the majority of spongy tissue can be located in particular bones in the adult body, including the hip bones, ribs, spine, skull, breastbone and collarbone.
+Note that the majority of spongy tissue can be located in particular bones in the adult body, including the hip bones, ribs, spine, skull, breastbone, and collarbone.

 The compact bone plays an essential part in the structure of the bones.
 It acts as an enclosure for the hollow part of the bone that contains yellow bone marrow, also known as the medullary cavity.